apalsnerg/hiscpp-nogui-linux/README.md

 5. Using your terminal, navigate to the folder into which you cloned the repo.

+>> Steps 6-6b are only necessary if you are trying to run an uncompiled program! <<

 6. Run the source file for your desired program using the command "g++ <FILENAME>" to generate a compiled program.
 6a.
 To use a specific name for the compiled (output) program, run "g++ <FILENAME> -o <DESIRED_FILENAME>".
+6b.
+If multiple files are needed for the final compiled file to work, they will be included in the main file.
+You must then include these in the compilation command like "g++ file1.cpp file2.cpp file3.cpp".
+6a applies here also.

 7. Run the compiled program using the command "./<FILENAME>".